A Coaching Model Created by Kathy (Qi) Zou

 This is the space created to allow coachees to explore their true and whole self freely.
-However, this true and whole self is composed of the both bright and shining elements and shadows associated with these elements.
+However, this true and whole self is composed of both bright and shining elements and shadows associated with these elements.
 The shadows are so vulnerable to the judgements that coachees tend to hide them deeply and avoid to expose and touch them.
-As coach, we have to create such a space free of the judgements and expectations so coachees feel safe to nobody, and thus begin to find the self.
+As a coach, we have to create such a space free of the judgements and expectations so coachees feel safe to nobody, and thus begin to find the self.
 By bringing their true and whole inner world into the room, coachees can then gain new perspectives on who they are and how they live so that they can connect their inner and outer worlds in ways that are often difficult for them to do on their own.

 This is the space created solely for coachees, their inner and outer worlds and for the best of coachees’ interest.
 There is no room for any other agenda or interest.
-So that coachees can fully trust us and the space and expose themselves in the space without any concerns and reservations.
+So that coachees can fully trust us and space and expose themselves in the space without any concerns and reservations.

 C: Clean and clear.

 This is a receptive space.
-Holding this space, as coach, we are “willing to walk alongside with coachee in whatever journey they are on without judging them, making them feel inadequate, trying to fix them, or trying to impact the outcome”-Heather Plett.
-We are willing to meet any unexpected and we accept whatever coming into the space.
-As coach, this is about listening for the authentic voice wherever it is found and letting go of any preconceptions of the “right answer” or the “good outcome”-David Drake.
+Holding this space, as a coach, we are “willing to walk alongside with coachee in whatever journey they are on without judging them, making them feel inadequate, trying to fix them, or trying to impact the outcome”-Heather Plett.
+We are willing to meet any unexpected and we accept whatever coming into space.
+As a coach, this is about listening for the authentic voice wherever it is found and letting go of any preconceptions of the “right answer” or the “good outcome”-David Drake.

-The space is empowering.
+Space is empowering.
 By finding their true and whole self, recalibrating their “I” and “Me”, getting the tools and support to upgrade and test their new operating model in the space, coachees gain more clarity and confidence in who they are and how they want to live and are empowered to enact the changes that begin in the coaching space out in their lives and evolve.

 S.P.A.C.E-coaching flow, steps that we coach will take to work with coachees to find their true and whole self, go out of the limits set by their old track and set off a new journey on a track which is congruent with their desires.